Wind power in Australia: Environmental impact

 Australia is the fifth highest per capita emitter of greenhouse gases with 25.8 tonne CO_{2}-e per person annually, ranking first of the industrialised countries, and ranks sixteenth of all countries in total country emissions with 495 Mt CO_{2}-e per annum.
 It is one of the major exporters of coal, the burning of which releases CO_{2} into the atmosphere.
 It is also one of the countries most at risk from climate change according to the Stern report.
 This is partially because of the size of its agriculture sector and long coastline.

 Landscape and heritage issues can be a significant issue for certain wind farms.
 However, these are minimal when compared with the environmental effects of coal.
-However, when appropriate planning procedures are followed, the heritage and landscape risks should be minimal.
+When appropriate planning procedures are followed, the heritage and landscape risks should be minimal.
 People may still object to wind farms, perhaps on the grounds of aesthetics, but their concerns should be weighed against the need to address the threats posed by climate change and the opinions of the broader community.

 Overseas experience has shown that community consultation and direct involvement of the general public in wind farm projects have helped to increase community approval.
 Some wind farms become tourist attractions.

 The Garnaut Climate Change Review, the Carbon Pollution Reduction Scheme and the Mandatory Renewable Energy Target announced by the Australian Government involve a reduction in Australian greenhouse gas emissions. and wind power would deliver greenhouse gas.

 Based on the 2010 figures for electricity production of 5 TWh nationally, it is estimated that wind power saved Australia 5,100,000 tonnes of CO_{2} emissions in that year.
 In relative terms, that is calculated to be the equivalent of removing 1,133,000 cars from the nation's roads.

 Politics

-From 2001 to early 2006, the main driving force for the establishment of wind farms in Australia was the Government's Mandatory Renewable Energy Target (MRET).
+From 2001 to early 2006, the main driving force for the establishment of wind farms in Australia was the government's Mandatory Renewable Energy Target (MRET).
 However, by mid-2006, sufficient renewable energy had been installed or was under construction to meet the small MRET target for 2010.

 In November 2007, when the Rudd (Labor) government was elected in Australia, it ratified Australia's commitment to the Kyoto Protocol, promised a target of 20% renewable power by 2020 and to do more to reduce Australia's greenhouse gas emissions.
 As a result, several new wind power projects were proposed in anticipation of an expanded MRET.